realA10001986/Time-Circuits-Display/README.md

 ## Short summary of first steps

-- As long as the device is unconfigured or later for some reason fails to connect to a configured WiFi network, it starts in "access point" mode, i.e. it creates a WiFi access point named "TCD-AP".
-The default IP in access point mode is 192.168.4.1.
+- As long as the device is unconfigured or later for some reason fails to connect to a configured WiFi network, it starts in "access point" mode, i.e. it creates a WiFi network of its own named "TCD-AP".
-- Using your computer or handheld device, connect to the AP and go to http://timecircuits.local or http://192.168.4.1 in your browser to enter the Config Portal.
+- Using your computer or handheld device, connect to the WiFi network "TCD-AP" and navigate your browser to http://timecircuits.local or http://192.168.4.1 to enter the Config Portal.
 - In order to connect the device to your WiFi network, click on "Configure WiFi" and configure your Wifi network.
-Note that the device expects an IP address via DHCP, unless you entered valid data in the fields for static IP addresses (IP, gateway, netmask, DNS).
+The bare minimum is to select an SSID and a WiFi password.
+Note that the device requests an IP address via DHCP, unless you entered valid data in the fields for static IP addresses (IP, gateway, netmask, DNS).
 (If the device is inaccessible as a result of wrong static IPs, hold ENTER when powering it up until the white LED lits; static IP data will be deleted and the device will return to DHCP.)
 - After saving the WiFi network settings, the device reboots and tries to connect to your configured WiFi network.
 If it fails to connect to your network, the device will again start in access point mode.
-- Next, if DHCP is used, find out about the IP address assigned to the device.
-Hold ENTER on the keypad for 2 seconds, then repeatedly press ENTER until "NET-WORK" is shown, then hold ENTER for 2 seconds.
-The device will then show its current IP address.
-Use this information to re-enter the Config Portal, as described immediately below.

 NTP (time synchronization over the internet) is only possible if the clock is connected to a WiFi network.
 If no WiFi network is available, please set your local time through the [keypad menu](#how-to-enter-datestimes-for-the-three-displays) after first power-up.

 ### The Config Portal

-The Config Portal is accessible in two ways: As outlined above, if the device is not connected to a WiFi network, it creates a WiFi access point, to which your WiFi-enabled hand held device or computer can connect ("TCD-AP", http://timecircuits.local or http://192.168.4.1 ) to enter the Config Portal.
-If the clock is connected to your WiFi network, direct your browser to either http://timecircuits.local or, if that fails, to http://a.b.c.d (a.b.c.d being the Ip address as shown in the last step above) in order to enter the Config Portal.
+The Config Portal is accessible in two ways: As outlined above, if the device is not connected to a WiFi network, it creates its own WiFi network, to which your WiFi-enabled hand held device or computer can connect ("TCD-AP", http://timecircuits.local or http://192.168.4.1) to enter the Config Portal.
+If the clock is connected to your WiFi network, direct your browser to http://timecircuits.local.
+If that fails, hold ENTER on the keypad for 2 seconds, then repeatedly press ENTER until "NET-WORK" is shown, then hold ENTER for 2 seconds.
+The device will then show its current IP address.
+Then, on your handheld or computer, navigate to http://a.b.c.d (a.b.c.d being the Ip address as shown on the display) in order to enter the Config Portal.

 In the main menu, click on "Setup" to configure your clock, first and foremost your time zone.
 If the time zone isn't set correctly, the clock might show a wrong time, and DST (daylight saving) will not be switched on/off correctly.